WordPress/gutenberg/CONTRIBUTING.md

 You can pick among all the <a href="https://github.com/WordPress/gutenberg/issues">tickets</a>, or some of the ones labelled <a href="https://github.com/WordPress/gutenberg/labels/Good%20First%20Issue">Good First Issue</a>.

+If you're interested, feel free to [read on about how the repository is managed](./docs/repository-management.md).

 ## Testing

 Gutenberg contains both PHP and JavaScript code, and encourages testing and code style linting for both.
 It also incorporates end-to-end testing using [Cypress](https://www.cypress.io/).
 You can find out more details in [Testing Overview document](./docs/testing-overview.md).